saylibhavsar/Data-Visualization-Projects/final-project-part-one.md

 1. Hybrid work started increasing significantly at the end of COVID-19.
 ￼
 <img src="Images/Resolution3.png" alt="hybrid work increase"/>
-> Source <a href="https://www.gallup.com/workplace/511994/future-office-arrived-hybrid.aspx">Gallup Employee Wellbeing Report</a>
+> Source: <a href="https://www.gallup.com/workplace/511994/future-office-arrived-hybrid.aspx">Gallup Employee Wellbeing Report</a>

 2. Adoption of hybrid work models helped reduce the biggest struggles (e.g., showing a decline in burnout or inability to unplug).